kevinam99/aditi/README.md

 ### Usage
 1. Run ```node src/main.js``` or ```nodemon src/main.js```.
-2. The UI will open up.
-Enter all the inputs.
-Rest assured, your password is safe.
+2. The server will start on port 5000.
+Make sure you're also listening on the same port with Ngrok.
-3. Click on the 'Submit' button and wait a few seconds.
+3. Send messages to the bot.
 4. Sit back and watch how the bot goes.